The battle to be spokesperson-in-chief for Montreal cyclists

 On Tuesday, the Montreal Bike Coalition will be hosting a debate at the Centre Saint-Pierre focusing explicitly on cycling issues.

-Équipe Denis Coderre will be represented by STM chair Philippe Schnobb and Projet Montréal by Plateau–Mont-Royal city councillor Alex Norris.
-Coalition Montréal's Véronique Fournier will also take part.
+Équipe Denis Coderre will be represented by Marc-André Gadoury, the city councillor responsible for bike safety, and Projet Montréal, by Plateau–Mont-Royal borough councillor Marianne Giguère.

-The biking issue is one where Plante's underdog campaign feels it can score points against Equipe Denis Coderre.
+The biking issue is one in which Plante's underdog campaign feels it can score points against Équipe Denis Coderre.

 The boroughs run by Projet Montréal — Rosemont–La Petite-Patrie and Plateau–Mont-Royal — are known as cycling havens.
-They've also implemented extensive traffic-calming measures, often at the displeasure of businesses.
+Their borough councils have also implemented extensive traffic-calming measures, often at the displeasure of businesses.

 Meanwhile, cycling enthusiasts blasted city hall earlier this year for shutting down the Circuit Gilles-Villeneuve over the summer.